 Wrap-up: How to Start a Presentation

 Starting a PPT effectively is crucial for engaging your audience and setting the right tone.
-Begin with a strong introduction that captures attention, whether through a compelling story, a surprising fact, or a striking visual.
-A clear and concise statement of your presentation’s objective helps your audience understand what to expect and keeps them focused.
-Avoid mundane openings; instead, think of your start as a trailer that previews what’s to come.
+Begin with a strong introduction that grabs attention—use a compelling story, a surprising fact, or a striking visual.
+Follow that with a clear, concise statement of your presentation’s objective so the audience knows what to expect and stays focused.
+Think of your opening as a trailer that previews the most important points, and avoid mundane or generic starts.

 1. What is the best way to start a presentation?